yusx-swapp/RaFFM/README.md

 To check the results, you can:

-- Check the output information from terminal console
+- Check the output information from the terminal console
 - Use tensorboard: `tensorboard --logdir log/vit`

 **[Note]**: More APIs and scripts will post, please check the [**Updates**](#updates).

 ## Training on Edge

-The above scripts is simulate on central device for reproducibility of RaFFM, if you want to deploy RaFFM on edge-FL:
+The above scripts are simulated on a central device for reproducibility of RaFFM, if you want to deploy RaFFM on edge-FL:

 please see [EDGE-FL.md](TRAINING.md) for detailed training instructions.